Table of Contents

 The battery used, typically Li-Ion chemistry, might be inconvenient when it does not last as long as desired.

-Lithium batteries can go up to 100 miles (150 km) before needing to be charged and have 1000 cycles before being replaced.
+Lithium batteries can last up to 68 miles (110 km) before needing to be charged, and they can last 1000 cycles before being replaced.

 Stricter regulations